 Now it's time to get off the soapbox!
 Let's all get comfy with our favorite fall drinks and comfy things (and Halloween candy, obviously), and let's dive in . . .

 Happy Halloween!
-Until Issue 4,

-McKenzie

-Editor-in-Chief and Fellow Shark Fan
+Until Issue 4, McKenzie Editor-in-Chief and Fellow Shark Fan October 2023 excerpt from The Bell Jar by Slyvia Plath Letter from the Editor: Happy Halloween!

-October 2023

 CONTENTS